 Volunteer Opportunities Include:

 - Helping your community maintain the grounds and plant collections in the Washington Park Arboretum by participating in weeding parties and other activities.
 A great way to protect the environment!
+The Garden Stewards program recruits volunteers to help care for historic Azalea Way and the new Pacific Connections Garden.

 - Assisting with special projects and events such as the creation of our display garden at the Northwest Flower & Garden Show or participation in plant sales such as our annual FlorAbundance in spring.
 Cashiers, setup and cleanup volunteers, and hold area attendants, as well as other section volunteers are always in demand.